© 2021 Paul Mobbs; released under the Creative Commons license.

 Within ten to fifteen miles of Banbury I don’t need a map; all the paths are in my head.
 I still take a map though; to help those who are lost.
 For example, while making the video for this post, I used my map to direct a lost couple back into town.

 Ordnance survey maps come as folded paper.
 They also come as plastic laminates.
 The paper ones get soggy or tear with regular-use; the plastic ones just split down the folds with regular-use.

 A map case helps – and is recommended to keep the map clean and secure.
 The problem is folding and unfolding the map.

-I chop my paper maps into six-by-five kilometre squares, then laminate them back-to-back – avoid the folding problem with conventional maps.
+I chop my paper maps into six-by-five kilometre squares, then laminate them back-to-back – to avoid the folding problem with conventional maps.
 It also means, rather than going to the expense of buying a whole Ordnance Survey sheet, I can print off and use just the small piece I want from one of the popular mapping sites11.

 Finally, before anyone says, “but what about a map-app on your phone”: Firstly, I don’t have a mobile phone; and secondly, one of the groups I have helped the most are map-app users whose phone either runs out of power, can’t get a signal, or gets broken when in the middle of nowhere.

 If you’re going to use a map, you need to know how to use a compass.
 I’ll produce a whole blog post on that soon.

 I carry two types of compass: A standard walking/orienteering compass12, which everyone should learn how to use; and a lensatic compass13, which I use for resectioning14, so that I can pinpoint myself or other objects in the landscape with greater accuracy.